ericps1/crts/README.md

 ## An Overview

-CRTS is designed to run on a local network of machines, each with their own dedicated USRP
+CRTS is designed to run on a local network of machines, each with their own dedicated USRP.
+A single node, the `CRTS_controller`, will automatically launch each radio node for a given scenario and communicate with it as the scenario progresses.
-(though CRTS could also be run on a single machine with multiple USRPs).
-Through the main program, `CRTS_controller`,
-CRTS facilitates fast and effiecient CR experimentation by automatically launching each radio node in the emulated environment or scenario.

 Each radio node could be
 1. A member of a CR network (controlled by `CRTS_CR`)